Bomb attack deepens divisions as Turkey faces bitter election

 "The intelligence agency, the police, and security officials must be too busy finding and jailing people who send critical tweets against Erdogan," she said.
 The editor-in-chief of the English-language newspaper Today's Zaman was detained on Friday on charges of insulting Erdogan on Twitter.

-Even some AKP sympathisers may question their loyalty after the Ankara attacks, said Sinan Ulgen, visiting scholar at Carnegie Europe and head of the Istanbul-based EDAM think-tank.
+Even some AKP sympathizers may question their loyalty after the Ankara attacks, said Sinan Ulgen, visiting scholar at Carnegie Europe and head of the Istanbul-based EDAM think-tank.

 "The government is ultimately responsible for the protection of its citizens, and that responsibility cannot be pushed away.
 There is a security and intelligence failure here.
 That you can't hide," he told Reuters.